 - 1. Low Risk: Those with a Federal Single Federal Audit without findings related to the subaward will be designated Low Risk. - 2.
-Elevated Risk: SRP reviews subrecipient monitoring package.
-Additional Factors/Considerations which may elevate Risk Level - Length of working relationship and or previous experience with entity - Scope of the project - A negative response to the Subrecipient Commitment Form - No Single Audit - Single Audit with findings on Federal Grants
+Elevated Risk: Additional Factors/Considerations which may elevate Risk Level: - Length of working relationship and or previous experience with entity - Scope of the project - A negative response to the Subrecipient Commitment Form - No Single Audit - Single Audit with findings on Federal Grants